Summerxo/esx_computer/README.md

 Installation:
 Import esx_computer.sql to your database
-Add 'start esx_computer' to your server.config
+Add 'start esx_computer' to your server.cfg
 Enjoy